By James Rocchi,

 Why do you think the character of the serial killer with elaborate plans has become popular in recent years?
 Is it the cultural influence of movies like Saw, The Silence of the Lambs, and Seven?
 Or does it go deeper than that?

-|Cast:||Andrea Roth, Josh Stewart, Madeline Zima
+- Cast: Andrea Roth, Josh Stewart, Madeline Zima

-|MPAA explanation:||pervasive sadistic bloody violence, language and some sexuality/nudity
+- MPAA explanation: pervasive sadistic bloody violence, language and some sexuality/nudity

 Did we miss something on diversity?